interuss/dss/deploy/infrastructure/dependencies/terraform-aws-kubernetes/README.md

    Monitor the progress here until the state becomes `Active`: https://console.aws.amazon.com/ec2/home#LoadBalancers:
 4. Connect to the app_hostname and contemplate the nginx default welcome page.

+### Clean

+Delete the resources: `kubectl delete -f test-app.yml`.

 ## Clean up

-1. Delete all services in kubernetes by running `kubectl delete -f test-app.yml`.
+1. Delete all created resources from the cluster (eg. clean up test as described in the previous section.)
 2. Make sure all load balancers and target groups have been removed.
-3. Run `terraform destroy`
+3. Run `terraform destroy`.